3rd Battalion, 3rd Marines: Organization at Deactivation

-Like most infantry battalions in the Marine Corps in the post-Vietnam era, 3rd Battalion consisted of five companies: three Rifle Companies, a Headquarters and Service Company (H&S), and a Weapons Company.
-During the Vietnam War, infantry battalions had a fourth rifle company, which was replaced with Weapons Company in the 1980s.
+Like most infantry marines battalions in the Marine Corps in the post-Vietnam era, 3rd Battalion consisted of five companies: three Rifle Companies, a Headquarters and Service Company (H&S), and a Weapons Company.
+During the Vietnam War, infantry marines battalions had a fourth rifle company, which was replaced with Weapons Company in the 1980s.

 The rifle companies were designed to act as maneuver elements for the battalion.
 With attachments they could also be employed independently for short periods of time.
 Each rifle company ideally consisted of six officers and 176 enlisted personnel and was typically commanded by a Captain, assisted by a First Sergeant.
 Following the 1980s reorganization, the three rifle companies in 3rd Battalion were Company I, Company K, and Company L. Because the Marine Corps uses the NATO phonetic alphabet, in 3rd Battalion these companies were commonly known as India, Kilo, and Lima.
 Prior to 1956, under the Joint Army/Navy Phonetic Alphabet, they were known as Item, King, and Love.
 During the Korean War era, 3d battalions typically contained G (George), H (How), and I (Item) companies.

 H&S Company provided combat service support and consisted of the battalion staff, including the headquarters element, communications, medical, and service platoons.
 While not a maneuver unit itself, H&S provided the battalion with command and control, surveillance, target acquisition, and service support, making the battalion able to function independently without the direct involvement of a higher headquarters.
 Weapons Company provided fire support coordination, medium mortars, anti-armor weapons, and heavy machine gun support for the rifle companies.
 Generally, these elements of Weapons Company were directly employed by the battalion, but could also be attached to the rifle companies.